R9 125 Find Cheap Flights from Atlanta to South Africa

 • What is the cheapest time of day to fly to South Africa?

-The cheapest time of day to fly to South Africa is generally in the morning, when retur flights cost R24 917 on average.
-Morning departures are around 26% cheaper than evening flights, on average.
-The most expensive time of day to fly to South Africa is generally at night, which is peak travel time and where the average cost of a ticket is R55 143.
+The cheapest time of day to fly to South Africa is generally at night, when retur flights cost R50 494 on average.
+The most expensive time of day to fly to South Africa is generally at night, which is peak travel time and where the average cost of a ticket is R50 494.

 Top tips for finding cheap flights to South Africa